Beyond “Whimp” Cultivating Courage (Part II)

 1) Have Some Healthy Dose of Fears.

 On the one hand, fear can be your indicator.
 It can tell you what action to take.
-On the other hand, rarely, there can be some real dangers in life.
+But, on the other hand, rarely, there can be some real dangers in life.

-Your job is to differentiate real fears from imaginary.
+Your job is to differentiate real fears from imaginary ones.

-For example, a fear of bugs and spiders is an imaginary fear.
+For example, a fear of bugs and spiders is imaginary fear.
 In fact, it is a learned fear.
 You can decrease it dramatically.
 While being chased by a tiger or if someone is chasing you with a gun is a real fear.
-But honestly, what was the last time you were chased by either?
+But honestly, what was the last time either chased you?

-So, living courageously means dealing with some level of fear but taking actions anyway.
+So, living courageously means dealing with some level of fear but taking action anyway.

 2) Improve Your Game.

-Assuming that a tiger is not chasing you.
+You are assuming that a tiger is not chasing you.
 It is time to “up” your game.
-Sometimes you fuck things up, other times you fall.
-Stop, regroup, figure out what you need and work on it.
-As a matter of fact, the best way to improve your life is by facing your fears and working through your obstacles.
+Sometimes you fuck things up.
+Other times you fall.
+Stop, regroup, figure out what you need, and work on it.
+The best way to improve your life is by facing your fears and working through your obstacles.

 “The obstacle in the path becomes the path.
 Never forget, within every obstacle is an opportunity to improve our condition.”― Ryan Holiday,

 Currently, I am scared of walking with my dog due to my poor response time.
-So, I am working on my hand-eye-coordination to overcome it.
-We are taking a break from walks for the next few months until I will get better.
+So, I am working on my hand-eye coordination to overcome it.
+As a result, we take a break from walks for the next few months until I get better.